 At a global level, there are already far more conventional fossil fuel reserves than we can afford to burn without causing catastrophic climate change.
 As with all unconventional fossil fuels unconventional gas (and oil) simply adds to this store of unburnable carbon.
 Widespread exploitation of unconventional fossil fuels could produce enough carbon dioxide to make the planet literally uninhabitable.

 In the shorter term methane emissions from these processes amplify the effects of the carbon dioxide emitted.
-Studies have shown that Shale Gas and CBM are worse that burning coal in the short term, and it is the short term that matters when considering potential tipping points in the climate system like melting arctic permafrost and the fate of the Amazon rainforest.
-UCG is even worse, with its direct carbon emission high than conventional exploitation of coal.
+Studies have shown that Shale Gas and CBM are worse than burning coal in the short term, and it is the short term that matters when considering potential tipping points in the climate system like melting arctic permafrost and the fate of the Amazon rainforest.
+UCG is even worse, with its direct carbon emission far higher than from the conventional exploitation of coal.
 More…

 What can be done?